GurkirtSingh/GurkirtSingh/README.md

 ### Hi there 👋
-🔭 I’m currently working on building my portfolio website.
-You can take a look at www.gurkirt.com
+🔭 I’m currently working on building an iOS app that let users scan, clear trouble codes of a car using OBD2 WiFi adaptor.

 <!--
 **GurkirtSingh/GurkirtSingh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.